 Assateague Island, Maryland

-As soon as we cross over the bridge onto Assateague Island, we see the wild horses.
-They graze along the side of the road and at different spots around the island.
+As soon as we cross over the bridge onto Assateague Island, we spot the wild horses.
+They graze along the side of the road and at different locations around the island.
 We stop next to the visitor center to bird, and we spot White Ibises in a tree.
 There are several of them roosting up high and we try to get a little closer.

 Large boardwalks like this one exist all over the island and it makes it very easy and pleasant to walk around and view wildlife.